sevenhong/awesome-mcp-servers/README.md

 ### 🎮 <a name="gaming"></a>Gaming

 Integration with gaming related data, game engines, and services
+- [IvanMurzak/Unity-MCP](https://github.com/IvanMurzak/Unity-MCP) #️⃣ 🏠 🍎 🪟 🐧 - MCP Server for Unity Editor and for a game made with Unity
 - [CoderGamester/mcp-unity](https://github.com/CoderGamester/mcp-unity) 📇 #️⃣ 🏠 - MCP Server for Unity3d Game Engine integration for game development
 - [Coding-Solo/godot-mcp](https://github.com/Coding-Solo/godot-mcp) 📇 🏠 - A MCP server for interacting with the Godot game engine, providing tools for editing, running, debugging, and managing scenes in Godot projects.
 - [pab1ito/chess-mcp](https://github.com/pab1it0/chess-mcp) 🐍 ☁️ - Access Chess.com player data, game records, and other public information through standardized MCP interfaces, allowing AI assistants to search and analyze chess information.